Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Individual Minima-Informed Decision-Making

 \subsection{Development of Performance Metrics}

 \paragraph*{Coverage} First, the \acc{DM} method should be able to cover large parts of the \acc{PF}.
 It therefore becomes reasonable to consider the ratio between the surface area that a \acc{DM} method can generate by sampling the \acc{PF} and the total surface area of the \acc{PF} as a coverage metric.
-Note that these surface area computations are also done in the normalized image space.
+Note that these surface area computations are also done in the \acc{NIS}.

 The basis of the surface area computations are triangle meshes that are constructed by the ball pivoting algorithm \cite{bernardini_ball-pivoting_1999,digne_analysis_2014} using (dense) samples of the \acc{PF}.
-If the surface, approximated by a mesh, lies on the surface of a sphere (segment), then the areas of the individual mesh triangles can be computed exactly using L'Huilier's Theorem \cite[pp. 223–224]{lhuilier_emens_1809}.
-Otherwise, for general surfaces that do not necessarily lie on a sphere, the total area is approximated more and more accurately by using an increasing number of planar triangles that decrease in size. \\ The vertices of the mesh triangles are generated by the different \acc{DM} methods using $\beta$-values from a fine, uniform sampling of the unit simplex.
+The vertices of the mesh triangles are generated by the different \acc{DM} methods using $\baryCO$-values from a fine, uniform sampling of the unit simplex.
 This method of computing areas can be used for both convex and non-convex surfaces.

 \paragraph*{Translation} Second, the \acc{DM} method should yield a good translation of preferences to points on the \acc{PF}.
-Such an assessment requires the establishment of a robust and geometrically meaningful mapping from a preference vector $\betaPref \in \FunitSimplex$ to a corresponding point on the \acc{PF} $\imSetPareto$. \\ To achieve this, we employ the concept Riemannian barycentric coordinates \cite{deylen_distortion_2016}, which are defined via the Karcher mean \cite{karcher_riemannian_1977}.
+Such an assessment requires the establishment of a robust and geometrically meaningful mapping $\J_{\mathrm{des}}(\betaPref)$ from a preference vector $\betaPref \in \FunitSimplex$ to a corresponding point on the \acc{PF} $\imSetPareto$. \\ To achieve this, we employ the concept Riemannian barycentric coordinates \cite{deylen_distortion_2016}, which are defined via the Karcher mean \cite{karcher_riemannian_1977}.
 The basis of the Karcher mean is the geodesic distance from a point $X_1$ to a point $X_2$ on a Riemannian manifold $S$ $d_{\mathrm{geod}}(S,X_1,X_2)$.
-Details on the definition of the Karcher mean, its approximation using finitely many samples from $S$ and the associated implementation can be found in \cref{sec:Approx_Karcher_Mean}.
+Details on the definition of the Karcher mean, its approximation using finitely many samples from $S$ and the associated implementation, and the determination of the mapping $\J_{\mathrm{des}}(\betaPref)$ can be found in \cref{sec:Approx_Karcher_Mean}.

-In order to obtain a mapping from finitely many preference vectors $\betaPref$ to their \emph{corresponding}---in the sense of the Karcher mean---point on the \acc{PF}, we finely sample the front to obtain $\imSetPareto[\tilde]$ and generate a mesh $\imSetPareto[\tilde][,\mathrm{mesh}]$ from the $N_{\mathrm{samples}}$ samples through the ball pivoting algorithm \cite{bernardini_ball-pivoting_1999,digne_analysis_2014}.
-The mapping is then computed via \cref{eq:karcher_mean_discr}, where we set the $i$-th anchor point to the \acc{IM} $\JMO(\xMO_{i}^*)$.
-We denote the result of the mapping by $\J_{\mathrm{ref}}(\betaPref)$.